The Esmeralda of Chile

 guam-009

-Guam is a US territory located in the Pacific Ocean.
-The United States took ownership of Guam for the Japanese during WWII, and since then the islanders have been trying to work with the US government in partnership.
+The United States took ownership of Guam from the Japanese during WWII, and since then, the islanders have been trying to work with the US government in partnership.

 guammapz